arigathanks/RadPortal/index.md

 # RadPortal

 # 👨‍⚕️ Dr. Budok's Radiology Portal
+This page serves as a web portal that provides collaborators with a single access point to information and file directories such as Google Drive.

 ## 🖱️ Click the respective hospital and request for access to the Google Drive.
 If your request is approved, you may start uploading files into the designated folder.